Reminder notice and application

-Q: Why are we being asked to provide the number of care recipients with public guardians or trustees listed as their representative?
+Q: Why is a provider asked to provide the number of aged care consumers (consumers) with public guardians or trustees listed as their representative?

-A: During a site audit, the assessment team is required to meet with at least 10 per cent of care recipients of the service, or their nominated representatives.
-This may require a team to contact a care recipient’s guardian to seek their views on the quality of care and services being delivered to the person under an order.
+A: During a site audit, the assessment team is required to meet with at least 10 per cent of consumers of the service, or their nominated representatives.
+This may require the Assessment Team to contact a consumer’s guardian to seek their views on the quality of care and services being delivered to the person under an order.

 The Commission may also seek to verify whether the provider has advised these entities of opportunities to talk to members of the assessment team, as required under the Aged Care Quality and Safety Commission Rules 2018 (the Rules).

-Having details on the number of care recipients with public guardians or trustees listed as their representative assists the Commission to understand the vulnerability of service users, complexity of care needs and assist with the pre-planning of the audit.
+Having details on the number of consumers with public guardians or trustees listed as their representative assists the Commission to understand the vulnerability of service users, complexity of care needs and assist with the pre-planning of the site audit.

-Q: What happens if we send in a late application?
+Q: What happens if a provider sends in a late application?

 A: Section 47 of the Rules outlines the consequences of an application being made late.

-The vast majority of approved providers already submit their applications before the current application due date.
+The vast majority of approved providers submit their applications before the current application due date.